What is Cowden syndrome?

 Source: Min-Han Tan, Jessica L. Mester, Joanne Ngeow, et al. “Lifetime Cancer Risks in Individuals with Germline PTEN Mutations” Clin Cancer Res.
 2012 January 15; 18(2): 400–407.; and National Comprehensive Cancer Network (http://www.nccn.org).

-Surveillance, which means close medical monitoring, may begin 5 to 10 years earlier than the youngest person diagnosed with a specific cancer in the family, but should begin no later than the ages noted above.
+Surveillance, which means close monitoring by a medical professional, may begin 5 to 10 years earlier than the youngest person diagnosed with a specific cancer in the family, but should begin no later than the ages noted above.
 The frequency of scheduled colonoscopies may increase based on how many polyps are found.

 Screening options may change over time as new technologies are developed and more is learned about CS.
 It is important to talk with your doctor about appropriate screening tests.